 Scott Sowers: Yeah, my pleasure.

-David Hirsch: So you and your wife Sharon, are parents of two girls.
-Kelly.
-Who’s 34 and Gloria 30 who was diagnosed with autism, mental delays and mild retardation, correct?
+David Hirsch: So you and your wife Sharon are parents of two girls, Kelly, who’s 34, and Gloria, 30, who was diagnosed with autism, mental delays and mild retardation.

-You know, when you’re a kid, you know, they say that all your memories.
-Heard it was formed when you’re like between five and 10.
+When you’re a kid, they say that all your memories are formed when you’re like between five and 10.
 And I can actually still remember the things that I used to do back there.
-And, uh, it was just, I wouldn’t trade it for the world.
-I mean, kids today have no clue what, what growing up outside means, and running on riverbanks and then riding horses through your neighborhoods and playing hide and seek and kick the can or your.
-You’ve got five miles to go hide in.
+And I wouldn’t trade it for the world.
+I mean, kids today have no clue what growing up outside means, and running on riverbanks, and riding horses through your neighborhoods, and playing hide and seek and kick the can, where you’ve got five miles to go hide in.

 David Hirsch: So it was a rural environment.

 Scott Sowers: It was wonderful.
-And, uh.
-My father was a dentist and, um, he, we were the members of the country club down there and we had all the 4th of July picnics.
-We had the swim mates, we had all that stuff, but it was just really great growing up in El Paso.
+My father was a dentist, and we were members of the country club down there.
+We had all the 4th of July picnics.
+We had the swim meets, we had all that stuff, but it was just really great growing up in El Paso.

 David Hirsch: Yeah.
-Well, sorry to hear about your mom passing away at such an early age, and obviously a big responsibility for a parent, mom or dad to be raising eight kids and, uh, you know, your dad was a dentist, so I’m sure he’s working full time and he’s just trying to connect the dots.
+Well, sorry to hear about your mom passing away at such an early age, and obviously that’s a big responsibility for a parent, mom or dad, to be raising eight kids.
+And your dad was a dentist, so I’m sure he’s working full time and he’s just trying to connect the dots.

-Um, so yeah.
 You mentioned he was tough to live with or tough on you guys.
-How would you characterize your relationship with your dad, maybe as a young person and as you became an adult yourself, and then maybe before he passed for that matter?
+How would you characterize your relationship with your dad, maybe as a young person, and then as you became an adult yourself, and then maybe before he passed?

 David Hirsch: Oh, wow.

-I went back to San Angelo and I tried going to college there and I had a professor, I took a drama class cause my mom and I used to love to watch movies.
+I went back to San Angelo, and I tried going to college there.
+I took a drama class, because my mom and I used to love to watch movies.
 She instilled that in me, watching movies, writing stories, acting, all that sort of stuff.
 And I just decided to take a drama class in college.
 And the professor one day said, “Don’t think you can go to New York or LA and become a movie star.
 It’s just not going to happen.”

-David Hirsch: sounds like a tragic end to his life.
+David Hirsch: Wow.
+So it sounds like a tragic end to his life.

-Scott Sowers: It’s a story I’ve been working on it.
+Scott Sowers: It’s a story I’ve been working on.

 David Hirsch: That’s wild.

-Scott Sowers: So, well, that’s a, that’s a lot of stuff to throw down.
-Yeah.
+Scott Sowers: Well, that’s a lot of stuff to throw down on you.

 David Hirsch: Oh my gosh.

 David Hirsch: Yeah.
-Well, um, it sounds like a roller coaster, uh, uh, upbringing and, uh, I think each of our backgrounds helps shape our character and the type of people that we become.
-And sometimes those, uh.
-Challenges, you know, have more influence on us than the easy times.
+Well, it sounds like a roller coaster upbringing.
+I think each of our backgrounds helps shape our character and the type of people we become.
+And sometimes those, uh, challenges have more influence on us than the easy times.
 That’s my way of looking it.

-David Hirsch: So, um.
-Let’s talk a little bit about your career.
-You said you went to university of Texas at Austin, and then, uh, St. Angelo, uh, you ended up moving out to California to pursue a career in,
+David Hirsch: So let’s talk a little bit about your career.
+You said you went to University of Texas at Austin, and then in San Angelo.
+You ended up moving out to California to pursue a career.

 David Hirsch: So how long were you out in LA pursuing that?